Secured vs. Unsecured Credit Cards: Differences You Need to Know

 Differences Between a Secured Credit Card and an Unsecured Credit Card

-So what’s the difference between a secured and unsecured credit card?
-There are a handful of items that set these types of credit cards apart:
+There are a handful of features that set these types of credit cards apart:

 • For starters, secured credit cards require a security deposit, whereas unsecured credit cards do not.